Storm Financial: Collapse

-The Commonwealth Bank forced Storm into administration on 9 January 2009 when the bank called up its lending facilities to Storm citing a default on Storm's own margin lending facility with the bank.
+The Commonwealth Bank forced Storm into administration on 9 January 2009 when the bank called up its lending facilities to Storm, citing a default on Storm's own margin lending facility with the bank.
 Whilst the date of the alleged default by Storm was 10 October 2008, the Commonwealth Bank records at the time showed Storm to not be in default.
 The banks acceptance of non-default was evidenced by the banks approval to Storm for a $30 million loan facility on 24 October 2008, the banks funding of a $10 million facility to Storm on 29 October 2008 and a new loan facility of $4.725 million on 5 December 2008 for the purchase of a new building.

-Whilst in the past the Commonwealth Bank sent margin call notices out to Storm clients, the advisor or both, the banks failure to issue margin call notices at the critical time was one of the major influences in late 2008 that triggered the eventual collapse of Storm.
+Whilst in the past the Commonwealth Bank sent margin call notices out to Storm clients, the advisor or both, the bank's failure to issue margin call notices at the critical time was one of the major influences in late 2008 that triggered the eventual collapse of Storm.
 The banks failure to issue margin call notices together with its inability to reconcile the correct financial position of each client ultimately led to many clients passing through their margin call trigger points and ending in negative equity.

-The unreliability and inaccuracy of the data provided to Storm and Storm clients by the Commonwealth Bank was identified in clause 24 of an evaluation conducted by the Honourable Roger Gyles AO QC on 18 November 2011.
+The unreliability and inaccuracy of the data provided to Storm and Storm clients by the Commonwealth Bank was identified in clause 24 of an evaluation conducted by the Roger Gyles QC on 18 November 2011.
 This evaluation further states that not only was the banks data inaccurate but that Commonwealth Bank officers knew of these inaccuracies.
 Separate analysis revealed the extent of the CBA data errors and how integral these errors were to the significant losses that Storm clients suffered.

 On 8 December 2008, the Commonwealth Bank sent a letter to all of its Storm clients who found themselves in negative equity (according to CBA data which was faulty) as a consequence of falling markets and the banks failure to issue clients with a margin call notice.
 The lack of information meant that clients were unable to transact on their portfolios with confidence consequently resulting in significant losses.
 The CBA letter to Storm clients further incorrectly states that Storm was the sole manager of the clients margin loan throughout the period.
 On 24 December 2008 the Federal Court of Australia found that Storm had proved, to the requisite standard of proof for interlocutory injunction, that the CBA had engaged in conduct that was, in contravention to the Corporations Act 2001, misleading or deceptive or likely to mislead or deceive.